gideontong/rides/README.md

 Please help me with these issues and to-do!

 * Process all people and save the number of people they can take.
-Automatically let people know if they don't actually have to drive.
+* Notify people who they are taking, or if they don't have to drive.
+* Add command line arguments.
+* Add test cases.